Involuntary treatment: Coercion in voluntary mental health treatment

+There is no consensus regarding the use of terminology "voluntary" and "involuntary" in psychiatric, behavioral, and mental health services.
+An important distinction is whether the in/voluntary descriptor refers to a specific law, or if it is being applied more generally in the sense of ethics.
+When used by clinicians in the scientific literature, about two-thirds of in/voluntary terms were defined primarily from a legal perspective and one-third were defined mainly from an ethical perspective.

-Individuals may be forced to undergo mental health treatment legally-speaking "voluntarily" under the threat of involuntary treatment.
+Individuals may be forced to undergo mental health treatment which is legally "voluntary" under the threat of involuntary treatment.
 Many individuals who legally would be viewed as receiving mental health treatment voluntarily believe that they have no choice in the matter.
-Studies show that 51%, 35% and 29% of mental health patients have experienced some form of informal coercion in the US, England and Switzerland respectively.

-Once voluntarily within a mental health hospital, rules, process, and information asymmetry (a healthcare providers know more how the hospital functions than a patient) can be used to achieve compliance from a person in voluntary treatment.
+Once voluntarily within a mental health hospital, rules, process, and information asymmetry (the fact that healthcare providers know more about how the hospital functions than a patient) can be used to achieve compliance from a person in voluntary treatment.
 To prevent someone from leaving voluntarily, staff may use stalling tactics made possible by the fact that all doors are locked.
 For example, the person may be referred to a member of staff who is rarely on the ward, or made to wait until after lunch or a meeting, behaving as if a person in voluntary treatment does not have the right to leave without permission.
 When the person is able to talk about leaving, the staff may use vague language to imply that the person is required to stay, relying on the fact that people in voluntary treatment do not understand their legal status.

 Szmukler and Appelbaum constructed a hierarchy of types of coercion in mental health care, ranging from persuasion to interpersonal leverage, inducements, threats and compulsory treatment.
 Here persuasion refers to argument through reason.
 Forms of coercion that do not use legal compulsion are referred to as informal coercion or leverage.
 Interpersonal leverage may arise from the desire to please health workers with whom a relationship has formed.
 Threats may revolve around a health worker helping or hindering the receipt of government benefits.
+Studies show that 51%, 35% and 29% of mental health patients have experienced some form of informal coercion in the US, England and Switzerland respectively.

 Non-voluntary treatment

-In certain limited circumstance a patient may have capacity but be unable to consent to treatment at a time when a decision is necessary, in such cases surgery may be performed on a patient without consent.A patient may issue an advance healthcare directive specifying how they would like to be treated if they are unable to consent to treatment.
+In certain limited circumstance a patient may have capacity but be unable to consent to treatment at a time when a decision is necessary, in such cases surgery may be performed on a patient without consent.
+A patient may issue an advance healthcare directive specifying how they would like to be treated if they are unable to consent to treatment.
 In the UK, a healthcare worker does not need to follow an advanced directive but they will influence decisions.
-Alternatively, a surrogate decision-maker such as a relative, friend or healthcare professional may make decisions on a patients behalf if a patient is unable to.
+Alternatively, a surrogate decision-maker such as a relative, friend or healthcare professional may make decisions on a patient's behalf if a patient is unable to.